 As someone who has read virtually everything Matt Murdock has ever appeared in, I have no idea what Quesada is talking about here.
 The only confessional scene I can think of off the top of my head is the one in Elektra Lives Again by Frank Miller, and that’s not even considered to be in continuity.
 The only other one that comes to mind is Matt in costume collapsing inside a confessional stand because he had the flu and needed a rest in the 2007 annual.
 Surely, Quesada can’t be talking about the Daredevil movie?
 I also can’t immediately think of any instances of Matt drawing “an incredible amount of comfort” from his religion.
 I’m sure I’ve missed something, but to say that religion, in the real sense and not merely as metaphor, figures heavily in the life of Matt Murdock, as depicted in the comic, just doesn’t ring true to me.

-Catholicism is an important aspect of the character because Joe Quesada, Kevin Smith and others have said so, not because that is how the character has usually been portrayed.
+Catholicism is an important aspect of the character because Joe Quesada, Kevin Smith and others have said so, not because that is how the character has actually been portrayed for the vast majority of his existence.
 If anything, I’d say he’s been portrayed as a lapsed Catholic with a very secular lifestyle.
-Belief in God or a higher power is one thing, but Matt has never seemed to think twice about engaging in premarital sex and appears very much to be a typical liberal New Yorker.
+Belief in God or a higher power is one thing, but Matt has never seemed to think twice about engaging in extramarital sex and appears very much to be a typical liberal New Yorker.
 He even lead something of a sexual revolution in mainstream comics by living with the Black Widow in San Francisco in what would have to be a presumed sexual relationship without the required nuptials.

 So where does “Catholic guilt” come in?
 The supposed driving force behind so much of what Daredevil does?
 Until I finally decided to look this up a few days ago, I never really took issue with this.
 I wasn’t even 100% clear on what Catholic guilt was so I just assumed that it was an acquired cultural trait which predisposed people with this background to go around thinking that they weren’t trying hard enough.
 That would certainly be a spot on description of Matt Murdock and very much in line with the relatively greater emphasis on doing good deeds traditionally associated with Catholicism (as opposed to Protestantism’s heavier focus on faith as an act of conscience).
 Boy was I wrong.